simard-landscape-lab/sari-tutorial/readme.md

 ## Installation Instructions

-These are the routes we took to install this successfully on our computer - of course, the user is invited to install how they wish.
+These are the routes we took to install this successfully various local machines - of course, the user is invited to install how they wish and will need to be updated as distributions change (last updated: December 2019).

 ### Mac

-I tested this on Mac 10.14 in December 2019 using the anaconda [distribution](https://www.anaconda.com/distribution/).
+I tested this on Mac 10.14 using the anaconda distribution.
+Download [here](https://www.anaconda.com/distribution/) and follow the instructions.
+After you have successfully downloaded python, do the following:

 1. Download the repository.
 2. Open the [terminal](https://support.apple.com/guide/terminal/welcome/mac).
-3. Change the working directory of the terminal session to this repository.
+3. Change the working directory of the terminal session to the downloaded repository.
 4. Create a virtual environment using conda via:

 	`conda create --name sari_tutorial python=3.7`

+	Make sure to hit `y` to confirm the listed packages that will be downloaded for this environment.

 5. Activate the virtual environment: